LeoVeron/Flask-Celery-Task-App/README.md

 Open your browser to [http://localhost:5004](http://localhost:5004)

-/!\  As tensorflow is use to make prediction, the docker image is not very light...
+:bomb:  As tensorflow is use to make prediction, the docker image is not very light...

+## Bonus

+Basic test and integration test, using mock for celery run method.